Mesembryanthemum tortuosum: History

-The plant has been used by South African pastoralists and hunter-gatherers as a mood-altering substance from prehistoric times.
+Plants of the genus Sceletium have likely been used for millennia by San and Khoi peoples as masticatories and traditional medicines for thirst, hunger, fatigue, and social and spiritual purposes; this knowledge from oral tradition of how it was used has declined over the past three centuries due to colonization, conflict, and cultural disruption.
 The first known written account of the plant's use was in 1662 by Jan van Riebeeck.
 The traditionally prepared dried plant was often chewed and the saliva swallowed, but it has also been made into gel caps, teas and tinctures.
 It has also been used as a snuff and smoked.